euand/financial-econometrics-project/README.md

-# Financial Econometrics Project - QML estimation of APARCH(1,1) model
+# Financial Econometrics Project - ML estimation of APARCH(1,1) model

 This is the Financial Econometrics project of Euan Dowers, Veronika Kyuchukova, Angus McKay and Laura Roman, completed as part of the Masters in Data Science at the Barcelona Graduate School of Economics.